oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

 ### Discussion of Results

-A test compile of this tutorial design achieved the following results on the Intel&reg; Programmable Acceleration Card with Intel&reg; Arria&reg; 10 GX FPGA.
+A test compile of this tutorial design achieved the following results on the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA.
 The table below shows the performance of the design as well as the resources consumed by the kernel system.
 Configuration | Execution Time (ms) | Throughput (MB/s) | ALM | REG | MLAB | RAM | DSP